fourTheorem/slic-watch/README.md

  8. SNS
  9. EventBridge

+ Support:

-Currently, SLIC Watch is available as a Serverless Framework plugin.
+1. SLIC Watch is available as a Serverless Framework plugin.
 Serverless Framework v2 and v3 are supported.
+2. SLIC Watch is available as a CloudFormation Macro published in the SAR repository.

-## Getting Started
+## Getting Started - Serverless Plugin

 1. 📦 Install the plugin:
 ```